« « Previous

 Sufis don’t have a single set of practices that apply to all disciples, thus the absolute need of the teacher.
 The Sufi master is the only one in their view who has the insight to help a disciple pursue the practices in a way that would have any merit.
 Otherwise, it’s believed that rather than bringing one closer to God, they could hurt your connection.

 Even a layperson can have a master, or they must be a monk?
 Ah, any Muslim can seek a Sufi master, but in doing so you commit to pretty much spending your lifetime serving that master though without the cloistered status.
 Sufis do not practice actual hermitage, so basically to seek the Sufi way is like picking a spiritual career.
 It’s often believed that Islam teaches a categorical condemnation of any non Muslim.
-In Sufi schools this is not actually embraced, and their teachings do not directly contradict the Koran.
+In Sufi schools. this is not actually embraced, and their teachings do not directly contradict the Koran.

 To focus more on the strategy of Sufism, all schools of Sufism are heavily experiential.
 Therefore, by channelling the way of the physical self or naf, one can condition themselves into a higher temperament, and by continuing achieve that unity with God.
 So they believe by challenging the ways of the physical person one can come to relinquish them, and thus be in more harmonious or “loving” relationship with God.
 They don’t preach that you can earn Gods love more than another person, but that rather you can understand Gods love better.
 Thus in a sense receive it more, because you are aware of it.

 To both schools of Sufism, God can not be limited, and presents this unlimited nature by having all limitations in its power, and also transcending them all.
-Therefore, God as male or God as female is absolutely wrong in Sufi view, but God is available to the male and the female experience, so Sufism is not focused on any gender prejudice.
+Therefore, God as male, or God as female, is absolutely wrong in the Sufi view, but God is available to the male and the female experience.
+So Sufism is not focused on any gender prejudice.
 In fact, non-Sufi agencies see Sufism as the most likely bridge to peace and understanding with the non Muslim world, because of their focus on pursuit of their own understanding of their faith and sharing it, and their practice of the doctrine of tolerance that is found in the Koran.
 A Sufi will not lambast a Christian for being Christian, but if he puts forth the doctrines of Christianity as the explanation for acts a Sufi views as immoral, then the Sufi will indeed question/criticise that doctrine, but without deprecating the person who practiced it.
 If the Sufi agrees with a doctrine, they will remain silent or offer what they feel is enriching insight from their own practices.

 What are some other practices that they do day to day?
 Prayer, wearing ritual costume, incense, pilgrimages, and they are huge on service.
-Outside of their personal religious rights they offer service to humanity, and actually to all life.
+Outside of their personal religious rights, they offer service to humanity, and actually to all life.
 They are known for running public kitchens that are not restricted to Muslims, and preserving libraries and what they believe to be educational centers.

 In Sufism, simple acceptance of doctrine is not seen as adequate.
 They believe that doctrine must be put into practice, and being able to recite prayers is not enough.
 You must understand the prayers.
 So Sufism historically, and even cross culturally, has had a big hand in preserving knowledge and science, and is why it has its complications in doctrine now.
 When confronted with the Indian Vedas, rather than see them as “the devils books”, they read them and considered those teachings.